emkayyou/essays/README.md

 <param ve-entity eid="Q36600"> <!-- The Hague -->

 #### Pies and Pronunciations
 Thanksgiving in America arrives once a year, and friends and family members gather around the country to share a pecan pie.
 The debate on pronouncing this delicious treat will forever be ongoing.
 Some say that if you live below the Mason-Dixon line, you pronounce the nut as puh-KHAN, but this is not necessarily true.
-In fact, one poll concluded that 45% of Southern residents say PEE-CAN, and so do 70% of Northerners[Ref^ 1].
+In fact, one poll concluded that 45% of Southern residents say PEE-CAN, and so do 70% of Northerners[^Ref 1].
 We want to know how you say it, cast your pronunciation [here.](https://www.surveymonkey.com/r/TPDNWFK)
 <param ve-image
 	url="https://github.com/emkayyou/essays/blob/main/image0.jpeg?raw=true"
  	label="Pecans Having a Disagreement, courtesy of Allison Caban"